Topography-Induced Stationary Waves and the Onset of Nightside Warming on Rocky Planets around M-dwarf Stars: Results

 More specifically, we find that at 100~hPa, the Baseline simulation shows a broad east–west overturning flow with weak stationary perturbations confined to mid-latitudes.
 The introduction of steep substellar mountains substantially modifies this pattern: the flow develops a pair of standing Rossby gyres on the dayside and a downstream ridge in the nightside mid-latitudes.
 Specifically, the Steep Uplift case organizes the 100~hPa flow into a coherent, wave-locked export regime that preferentially accelerates the upper-tropospheric westerlies toward the evening terminator, consistent with an equatorward-shifted and strengthened jet (by $\sim 10^{\circ}$ and $20$--$30\%$, respectively).
 In the Steep case, the wave-jet pathway supports downstream moisture export and cloud/longwave feedbacks, thereby sustaining nightside warming and open-ocean maintenance.

-In contrast, the Plateau case also breaks zonal symmetry but yields a more fragmented stationary-wave pattern that is less effectively phase-aligned with the terminator export pathway, limiting the efficiency of day-night communication relative to Steep case.
+In contrast, the Plateau case also breaks zonal symmetry but yields a slightly more fragmented stationary-wave pattern that is less effectively phase-aligned with the terminator export pathway, limiting the efficiency of day-night communication relative to Steep case.
 The Baseline remains closest to the canonical tidally locked regime, more zonally symmetric, with weaker stationary structure and high-latitude organization, implying that cross-terminator transport is comparatively limited without the effects of mechanical waves.
-Lastly, the warm region (red $273~\mathrm{K}$ contour) is no longer a smooth radiative isotherm in the topographic cases, but becomes dynamically sculpted by the downstream stationary ridge, indicating that advection and moist processes actively defend above-freezing conditions into the antistellar hemisphere.
+Lastly, the warm region (red $273~\mathrm{K}$ contour) is no longer a smooth radiative isotherm in the topographic cases, but becomes dynamically sculpted by the downstream stationary ridge, indicating that advection and moist processes allow for the observed above-freezing conditions well into the antistellar hemisphere.